-Before serving in Trenton, Mr. Collins clerked in the Superior Court of New Jersey, Appellate Division for the Hon.
-Carmen Messano, P.J.A.D., during his tenure as Presiding Judge for Administration, the highest-ranking judge of New Jersey’s intermediate court.
-Mr. Collins analyzed and drafted bench memoranda on appeals from the Superior Court’s civil, criminal, family, general equity, and tax parts, as well as from final decisions of State agencies.
+Before serving in Trenton, Mike clerked in the Superior Court of New Jersey, Appellate Division for the Hon.
+Carmen Messano, P.J.A.D., who serves as Presiding Judge for Administration, the highest-ranking judge of New Jersey’s intermediate court.

 - Seton Hall Law School Alumni Council, 2016 to Present